ebuchman/blog/content/posts/uoa.md

 keep things *liquid*.
-Notably, at the trade fairs of the 16th century, before the rise of central banks, a huge volume of European credit was settled by netting out obligation cycles and collapsing chains of obligations in a decentralized settlement process called the reconstro.
-The process was so efficient, the merchant-bankers hardly needed to use any money at all, and generally only brought enough with them for their personal expenses.
+Notably, at the trade fairs of the 16th century, before the rise of central banks, a huge volume of European credit was settled by netting out obligation cycles and collapsing chains of obligations in a decentralized settlement process called the *rescontre*.[^rescontre] The process was so efficient, the merchant-bankers hardly needed to use any money at all, and generally only brought enough with them for their personal expenses.
 These fairs were phenomenal in their pursuit of balancing the payments graph.

 But this balancing act would soon give way to a new institutional form.
-By the end of the 16th century, the institutions of money found themselves on the preicipice of a transformation from engine of trade to engine of war finance.
-A monetary and financial revolution was looming that would institutionalize a new kind of imbalance: the permanent debts of the state.
+By the end of the 16th century, the institutions of money found themselves on the precipice of a transformation from engine of trade to engine of war finance.
+Not that money hadn't for nearly two millenia been intimitately tied up in war.
+But a monetary and financial revolution was looming that would institutionalize a new kind of imbalance: the permanent debts of the state.
 Responsibility for monetizing these debts was distributed across a new kind of banking system taking hold of Europe, anchored by Central Banks.

-As central banks and centralized clearing unions came to take over from the clearing fairs, they would introduce a new kind of money, the bank "reserves", that could function as a Medium of Exchange within the clearing union.
+As central banks and centralized clearing unions came to take over from the decentralized clearing fairs, they would introduce a new kind of money, the bank "reserves", that could function as a Medium of Exchange within the clearing union.
 Concerns continue to abound as to the problem of responsibly issuing such reserves, most commonly today in the context of an explosion of reserves on the balance sheets of the world's central banks.
-The debate rages over what these things are what they matter for - if they're money, they're only money for banks, and most interbank transactions don't use them anyways.
+The debate rages over what these things are and what they matter for - if they're money, they're only money for banks, and most interbank transactions don't use them anyways.
 The problem of liquidity is buried in the shadows of the network of bank balance sheets and the credits they create with one another.
 But inconcistencies and imbalances in these networks periodicially spill over into the visible realm of bank reserves in the great liquidity crises of banking history.

+## Booking the Balance

 Historically, economic thought had largely failed to theorize correctly about this tension in the structure of the payments graph - about the